OpenSlides/openslides-backend/docs/actions/projector.toggle.md

 All projectors and content objects must belong to the same meeting given with `meeting_id` in the payload.
 For each projector:
 - If there is a current equal projection: Removes the equal projection.
 If it was not stable, put it into the history.
-- If there is not current equal projection: Creates a new current projection.
-It it is unstable, move all unstable projections to the history and set the projector scroll to 0.
+- If there is no current equal projection: Creates a new current projection.
+If it is unstable, move all unstable projections to the history and set the projector scroll to 0.

 ## Permissions